ferretj/papers/mds/hogwild.md

 * sample an input uniformly
 * evaluate function G on that input (according to corresponding hyperedge)
-* update nodes belonging to hyperedge, as in standard SGD software side
+* update nodes (weights) belonging to hyperedge, as in standard SGD software side

 Parameters are stored in shared memory.